-Eccentricity has effect in calculation and it can be turn on/off with Consider eccentricity in calculation option.
-The default position (center of gravity) of the beam axis (local x' axis) can be set in the aspect of analysis/design calculation or accurate display.
+Eccentricity has effect in calculation.
+The default position (center of gravity) of the beam axis (local x' axis) can be set in the aspect of analysis/design calculation.

 The axis position (symbolized with yellow point in the section) can be set with its coordinates in the local y'z' plane, or can be placed into special section points (e.g. plate corners) by dragging the yellow point into the requested position.